TerseTears/tyecon/README.md

 # tyecon <img src='man/figures/logo.svg' align="right" height="139" />

 A utility package presently aimed at making assembling functions and results easier and quicker.

+The package's macro-like functions unify below cases:

+* functions having different names for same argument
+* functions lacking an argument
+* functions having extra arguments

+## Main Idea

-The ultimate goal of the package is to act as an API, for model builders and package writers, to make their functions more easily accessible without having to do rewrites themselves.
+The ultimate goal of the package is to act as an API, for model builders and package writers, to make their functions accessible without having to do rewrites themselves.

+This could be achieved by using a single interface, text-based, to convert all argument calls to a unified method, essentially making all packages accessible from a unified interface.
+This is without the need to write separate APIs as package itself.
+Authors will be able to specify in a single file (or via annotations of source code), how their functions map to the unified interface provided by `tyecon` or suggested by the community for instance.

 ## Examples

 ### `convoke`

-Consider two functions with swapped arguments that we would want to use together without the hassle of writing multiple lines of code, storing the functions in lists, storing results in different variables etc. We just want to be able to change the "interface" with a simple argument:
+Consider two functions with swapped arguments that we would want to use together without the hassle of writing extraneous lines of code, storing the functions in lists, storing results in different variables etc. We want to be able to change the "interface" with a simple argument:

 ```r
 foo <- function(a1, b1) { a1/b1 }